 \subsection{CI Generation: Tiered Trap Pools}

-CI instances require the learner to find a formula that matches $\Target$ on all YES worlds while \emph{failing} on each NO world.
-The key insight is that NO worlds should be \emph{informative}---they should rule out plausible shortcut hypotheses that a model might propose after seeing only the YES worlds.
+CI instances require a candidate formula to match $\Target$ on all YES worlds while not exactly matching any NO world.
+The key insight is that NO worlds should be \emph{informative}---they should rule out plausible shortcut hypotheses that a system might choose after seeing only the YES worlds.

 \textbf{Trap-based contrastive construction.} For each gold formula $\varphi^\star$, we construct a per-problem \emph{trap pool} of plausible alternatives: simple shortcuts (AST $\le 10$, $\QD \le 1$) and near-miss mutants of $\varphi^\star$ (guard drops, predicate swaps, argument permutations).
 YES worlds are generated incrementally, tracking which traps \emph{survive}---i.e., match $\Target$ on all YES worlds so far.
 We enforce a \emph{tight survivor band}: after all YES worlds, the number of surviving near-miss traps should be in $[1, 2]$ and total survivors in $[2, 4]$.
-This band was calibrated empirically: too many survivors makes matching YES worlds with shortcuts too easy; too few makes NO worlds uninformative.
-Each NO world is then constructed to \emph{kill} at least one surviving trap by being exactly matched by it, ensuring that models relying on shortcut hypotheses will incur NO-world failures.
+This band was calibrated empirically: too many survivors make matching YES worlds with shortcuts too easy; too few make NO worlds uninformative.
+Each NO world is then constructed so that at least one surviving trap exactly matches the NO target while the planted gold does not.